AAM77/url_substring_matcher_cli/README.md

      6. Make sure that all of the URLs are on separate lines without single or double quotes around them.

 3. Using the command line, make sure you are in the project's root directory.
-4. Type `python3 substring_matcher_cli.py` and press the 'Enter' or 'Return' key.
+4. Type `python3 substring_matcher_cli.py` into the command line and press the 'Enter' or 'Return' key.
 5. This will display a welcome message.
 6. Follow the instructions on the screen from here on out.